How To Fix a Drug Scandal: The True Story Behind the Netflix Documentary

 A Systemic Failure

 In this light, the docuseries also provides a scathing indictment of the system, where AG Martha Coakley tried her best to limit the damage from Dookhan and Farak’s indiscretions.
-We are also told of Kris Foster, who was an assistant district attorney, at the time.
+We were also told of Kris Foster, an assistant district attorney at the time.
 She deliberately sent a false and vague letter to Kinder, refusing to turn in evidence to the defense attorneys.

-The very handling of the situation is critiqued, including the AG appointing two retired judges, and enlisting the help of State Troopers to investigate prosecutorial misconduct allegations against the DA’s office.
-However, where ‘How To Fix a Drug Scandal’ really hits the hardest, is the critique of a system where forensic chemists are overworked, underpaid, and labs are not adequately funded.
+The handling of the situation is critiqued, including the AG appointing two retired judges and enlisting the help of State Troopers to investigate prosecutorial misconduct allegations against the DA’s office.
+However, where ‘How To Fix a Drug Scandal’ really hits the hardest is the critique of a system where forensic chemists are overworked and underpaid, and labs are not adequately funded.

-While Dookhan and Farak’s misconduct is shocking, ‘How To Fix a Drug Scandal’ goes beyond the individual actions, to shine a light on a system that needs severe and quick restructuring.
+While Dookhan and Farak’s misconduct is shocking, ‘How To Fix a Drug Scandal’ goes beyond individual actions to shine a light on a system that needs severe and quick restructuring.

 Read More: Best Drug Addiction Movies